-Atglen Public Library holds over 12,000 titles of a growing collection of popular books for adults, young adults, and children; movies and TV shows on Blu-ray and DVD; and magazines.
+Atglen Public Library holds over 12,000 titles in a growing collection of popular materials for adults, young adults, and children, including books, magazines, and movies and TV shows on Blu-ray and DVD.
 Our public computing center has four Windows-based PCs with internet access and B&W and color printing.
 Bring your mobile device to access free WiFi and print directly from your device.
 We can also help you copy, fax, and scan your documents.

 Our membership in the Chester County Library System gives you access to over a million titles, and you can pick them all up here in Atglen.
 You can download e-materials from Overdrive and RB Digital any time of day, and your library card can access CCLS databases in the library and in your home.
 Let us help you find the information you need.